 For farms that adhere to the true meaning of pasture-raised, animal welfare tops the list of priorities.
 Different animals have different needs.
 For example, pastured poultry has specific seasonal needs.

 To give this context, chickens like to be covered, so they’re reluctant to go out if adequate protection isn’t provided.
-This means millions of eggs are sold each year as pasture raised from chickens that might have barely been on pasture.

 Because of the various interactions animals have with plants and the overall environment, pasture-raising different livestock increases the environmental benefits of regenerative agriculture practices like rotational grazing.